microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-markasnotjunk.md

 ### Request

-The following request moves the specified message to the Junk email folder, identified by its well-known folder name `inbox` and removes the sender from the list of blocked senders.
+The following request moves the specified message from the **Junk Email** to the **Inbox** folder and removes the sender from the list of blocked senders.

 <!-- {
   "blockType": "request",